Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The “Practice” section then serves to reinforce what you learned in the “Learn” section.
 It consists of a series of quizzes, practice problem sets, and sometimes practice essays and performance tests.
 Working practice problems and reading problem explanations takes up a large chunk of each study day.

-The “Review” section provides a recap of the day’s material through reading assignments, exercises online and in your coursebooks, livestreams and other functions.
+The “Review” section provides a recap of the day’s material through reading assignments, exercises online and in your course books, livestreams and other functions.
 It is a valuable means of looking at the content from a different perspective and helping it to sink in.

-Those tasks then carry over as incomplete and populate daily for you to finish if time remains.
+Those tasks carry over as incomplete and populate daily for you to finish if time remains.
 I always hated seeing these “unfinished” assignments, worried that I was missing something that could be critical, so I never let them hang around for long.

-These Kaplan video lessons are extremely well done.
-They are thorough and generally very engaging.
 Each features your Kaplan instructor on the left side of the screen delivering your assigned lesson in a fashion very similar to a law school class (minus the Socratic-style questions), while a PowerPoint slideshow appears on the right side of the screen.
 As the instructor speaks, the slides update and change, tracking with the verbal lesson.

 One of the Kaplan bar review video lessons